 Do: Stick to your timetable

 Exams are right around the corner.
-The temptation to hit the panic button, throw out your existing timetable, and just try to power through whatever subject or topic is worrying you most at any given moment is real.
+The impulse to hit the panic button, throw out your existing timetable, and just focus on the subject or topic stressing you out the most is real. 💯

 Don’t: Stay up late studying

 When you can count the number of hours you have remaining until the exam on one hand, it can feel like you need to use every second of that time to cram as much information as possible into your head.
-Plenty of time to sleep once exams are over, right?
+You can sleep once exams are over, right?

-Humans are not built to manage without sleep, so the study you think you’re getting done at 2 am is, I’m afraid to say, probably not all that effective.
-Even overlooking the fact that your brain is unlikely to absorb much new info at 2 am, the next day, you’ll lose a lot in terms of ability to focus and exam endurance.
-Key exam skills include being able to properly understand and engage with the questions being asked, and remaining concentrated throughout the entire exam in order to answer them, but fatigue brought on by lack of sleep will deprive you of these skills.
+Well… no. Humans are not built to manage without sleep, so the study you think you’re getting done at 2 am is, I’m afraid to say, probably not that effective.
+The next day, you’ll also lose a lot in terms of focus and endurance.
+To do well in an exam, you must properly understand and engage with the questions being asked, and remain concentrated throughout the entire exam period.
+The fatigue you’ll feel from a lack of sleep will deprive you of these!

 Do: Stay active

-But honestly, it doesn’t take too much time out of the day to go for a run or to the gym, and it makes a big difference.
+But getting outside can make a big difference.
 You’re going to be spending most of your day crouched on a desk, using all your concentration to answer questions and memorise information.
-Giving your brain a rest and your body a workout will help keep things balanced and healthy, and make going back to study and actually make tackling exams, a lot easier.
+Giving your brain a rest and your body a workout will help keep things balanced and healthy, and make going back to study and tackling exams a lot easier. 🧘

 Don’t: Forget to ask questions

 This is an important one.
-Things can start to seem very, very real during the week before exams, and it’s easy to become overwhelmed by how much you don’t know and how little time you have left.
+It’s easy to become overwhelmed the week before exams, and it’s easy to become overwhelmed by how much you don’t know and how little time you have left.
 So if this happens to you, take a deep breath, take a break from studying, and when you’re ready, sit back down and get back to it.
-Don't give up.
+Don't give up!

-You won’t be able to learn the entire course in the week before your exams, but how you handle the week will still have a big effect on the exams coming up.
-Following these tips will go a long way towards making sure that effect is a positive one and is the best way to prep yourself for the last school exams you’ll ever do 🙌.
+You won’t be able to learn the entire course in a week, but how you handle this time will still have a big effect on the exams coming up.
+Following these tips will go a long way toward making sure you’re as prepared as possible 🙌